-Mr. John Hopkins, Sr. receiving one of many awards
+Mr. John Hopkins Sr. seen here receiving one of his many awards.

 He furthered his education at Florida A&M College in Tallahassee where he received a Bachelor of Science degree in Education.
 Continuing to pursue his education, he attended the University of Minnesota in Minneapolis and Columbia University in New York, where he was awarded a Master’s Degree in Administration and Supervision.

 Mr. Hopkins taught school in four cities in Florida and was appointed as principal of an elementary school in Lake Alfred before moving to St. Petersburg to become principal of Davis Elementary School.
 He also served as principal of Sixteenth Street Junior High School and after his death, the school district renamed the school in his honor to become John Hopkins Middle School.
 After retiring from the Pinellas County School System in 1973, he served as the executive director of Pinellas Opportunity Council from 1974-1992.

 Mr. Hopkins was affiliated with many professional organizations that include the Chairman of The Module 16 Advisory Committee (Responsible for building the Enoch Davis Center), Pinellas Association of Secondary Supervisors, Florida State Teachers Association, Phi Delta Kappa, Chartered Member of Ambassadors Club, Governor’s Conference on Aging, National Association of Secondary School Principals and South-Eastern Association of Community Action Agencies.